digital-asset/daml/README.md

 ### 4. Installing a local copy

-On Linux and Mac run `da-sdk-head` which installs a version of the SDK with version number `0.0.0`.
+On Linux and Mac run `daml-sdk-head` which installs a version of the SDK with version number `0.0.0`.
 Set the `version:` field in any DAML project to 0.0.0 and it will use the locally installed one.

 On Windows: